 2) Add color to your notes

 This is probably one of the most useful and helpful tips for an effective note-taking process.
-Color-coding, another great strategy to structure and organize your notes to make them look nice and tidy and visually appealing as well.
+Color-coding is another great strategy to structure and organize your notes to make them look nice and tidy and visually appealing as well.

 Using color on your notes is not at all childish in any way, you can try to choose neutral colors if you would like but a pop of color never hurt anyone!

-You can use a set of colors to incorporate a theme to your notes and using certain colors for subtitles, definitions, and important keywords for you to identify them quickly and easily.
+You can use a set of colors to incorporate a theme to your notes and use certain colors for subtitles, definitions, and important keywords for you to identify them quickly and easily.